Gouania vitifolia – The extinct plant that wasn’t.

 Joel Lau, a friend of mine, loves these challenges.
 So, in January 2001, he asked his friends, Amy Tsuneyoshi and Jeff Preble, to go with him on a hike into Kea‘au Valley in search of Degener’s “verge of extinction” Gouania vitifolia.
 While the valley still harbors a significant population of wiliwili, ‘a‘ali‘i and other native plants, many areas are dominated by alien guinea grass, koa haole and kiawe.
 After several hours of searching and stumbling over the rocky landscape hidden by alien grasses, the group was just about to turn around and call it quits when Amy noticed an odd-looking vine entwined around a straggly koa haole.
 It wasn’t one of the alien Passiflora common in these alien-dominated dry shrublands, so, she asked Joel to take a look.
 As soon as he saw the plant he knew, Amy had rediscovered a Gouania vitifolia.
 Later hikes by Joel and others revealed other G. vitifolia still alive in the valley.

 Today, the State’s PEP (Protect Endangered Plants) team and the US Army O‘ahu Natural Resources Program have begun stewardship of this small population of about 50 plants.
 It’s a tough job because the plants face numerous threats.
-In addition to the ever-present threat of a brushfire destroying the population, there are also the feral pigs, goats and cattle that roam the valley.
+In addition to the ever-present threat of a brushfire destroying the population, there are also feral pigs, goats, and cattle that roam the valley.
 Fencing by the Army will help, as will the collection and storage of seed from each of the plants.
 And, more good news, Gouania vitifolia was also recently rediscovered in the forests of South Kona, Hawai‘i.